 - is committed to the best possible health care for children and young people

-- is committed to children's rights as contained in the UN Convention on the Rights of the Child.
+- is committed to children's rights as contained in the UN Convention on the Rights of the Child

-The German Association of Social Pediatrics and Youth Medicine (Deutsche Gesellschaft für Sozialpädiatrie und Jugendmedizin e.V., DGSPJ) is a scientific association with about 2000 members, mainly paediatricians and doctors of adolescent medicine, but also paediatric nurses and carers, medical doctors with other specialisations, psychologists, therapists, educators and legal entities.
+The German Association of Social Paediatrics and Youth Medicine (Deutsche Gesellschaft für Sozialpädiatrie und Jugendmedizin e.V., DGSPJ) is a scientific association with about 2000 members, mainly paediatricians and doctors of adolescent medicine, but also paediatric nurses and carers, medical doctors with other specialisations, psychologists, therapists, educators and legal entities.
 The Association's goals are to:

-- Promote research, teaching, training and further training in the field of social paediatrics and adolescent medicine
+- promote research, teaching, training and further training in the field of social paediatrics and adolescent medicine

-- Initiate and promote health-based prevention programmes for families, children and young people
+- initiate and promote health-based prevention programmes for families, children and young people

-- Establish initiatives to improve interdisciplinary networking in health care and health sciences and contact with relevant national and international institutions and associations
+- establish initiatives to improve interdisciplinary networking in health care and health sciences and contact with relevant national and international institutions and associations

-- Serve socially disadvantaged, chronically ill and disabled children and young people by offering prevention, treatment, rehabilitation and integration
+- serve socially disadvantaged, chronically ill and disabled children and young people by offering prevention, treatment, rehabilitation and integration

 The Research Centre for School Sport and the Physical Education of Children and Young Adults (Forschungszentrum für den Schulsport und den Sport von Kindern und Jugendlichen, FoSS) carries out practical research into exercise, play and physical activity among children and young people to develop tried-and-tested, forward-looking exercise and teaching programmes.